 Sri Lanka surf

 Sri Lanka is now one of the leading surf destinations in Asia.
-We’ve seen it explode in popularity in the last five years or so, with surf camps and surf towns popping up en masse along a shoreline that’s nothing short of jaw-droppingly beautiful.
+In the last decade it’s exploded in popularity, with surf camps and surf towns strung along a shoreline that’s nothing short of jaw-droppingly beautiful.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!